 Open since 2012, City Circus Hostel in Athens is a boutique hostel with 19 rooms spread over 3 floors, including dorm and private rooms, plus a terrace and a large restaurant.
 The hostel is housed in a fully refurbished 20th-century mansion on a quiet street in the buzzing neighbourhood of Psirri.
-I stayed here for 3 nights in February 2017 and here are all my thoughts on this stay.
+I stayed at the City Circus Hostel for three nights in February 2017 and here are all my thoughts on this stay.
 I’ve mixed some of the hostel’s pictures with my own video above and images below so you can get a real feel for the hostel.

-I stayed in an all female 4-bed dorm on the second floor, which looked out over the street.
+I stayed in an all-female 4-bed dorm on the second floor, which looked out over the street.
 The room had a high ceiling and large window that provided ample natural light and air to the room.
 We kept the window open a crack each night to allow for some airflow and I was never disturbed by any outside noise (I was wearing earplugs though).
-The shutters block out nearly all the light in the room, allowing it to stay dark during the day, which is great if you would like a sleep in.
+The shutters block out nearly all the light in the room, allowing it to stay dark during the day, which is great if you like to sleep in.